niceboygithub/AqaraM1SM2fw/README.md

     a.
 The modified firmwares was enabled tty rx and telnetd.

     b.
-Use fw_update to update.
+Can use fw_update to update.

 3. original firmware